How-To Geek

 Confusion

-Hyper-V only allows you to create a new virtual machine on 64-bit versions of Windows 8, but the client tools are available on both versions.
+Hyper-V only allows you to create a new virtual machine on 64-bit versions of Windows 10 or 8, but the client tools are available on both versions.
 If you are running 32-bit, you’ll be able to do the installation, but you won’t be able to actually use it to create a new VM.

 Installing or Enabling Hyper-V